Vadim Krasnoselsky: Presidency

 Supported by the Sheriff conglomerate, he defeated incumbent President Yevgeny Shevchuk in the 2016 presidential elections, receiving 62% of the vote.
 He was inaugurated on 27 December at the Nadezhda Aronetskaya State Drama Theatre.
 On 4 January 2017, he received newly elected Moldovan President Igor Dodon in Bender, who was the second Moldovan leader to visit the Pridnestrovian Moldavian Republic (PMR) in several years.
-In September 2018, his first major state visit outside of the PMR was to Sukhumi for Abkhazia's Independence Day celebration.
-In January 2019, he attended the opening of the PMR representative offices in Moscow, replacing the Cooperation Center "Pridnestrovie".
+In January 2019, he attended the opening of the PMR representative offices in Moscow, replacing the Cooperation Center "Transnistria".
 On 29 May, he announced the creation of an international lawsuit against Moldova in which the PMR asks for compensation for "the aggression against the people of Transnistria".
-In August, he attended a ceremony at the base of the Operational Group of Russian Forces with Russian Defence Minister Sergey Shoigu dedicated the 75th anniversary of the Liberation of Moldova in the Second Jassy–Kishinev Offensive.
+In August, he attended a ceremony at the base of the Operational Group of Russian Forces with Russian Defence Minister Sergey Shoigu dedicated the 75th anniversary of the Soviet re-occupation of Moldova in the Second Jassy–Kishinev Offensive.
 In late October, he met with President Dodon at his presidential residence in Holercani ahead of the Bavaria Conference, scheduled for 4–5 November.

 During his presidency, he revived the traditional New Year balls, in which he takes part with his spouse.
 In September 2017, he ordered the creation of the Tiraspol Suvorov Military School, the youth cadet school of the Armed Forces of Transnistria.

 He has expressed his support for Transnistria being a part of Russia on numerous occasions.

+Greening and urban improvement

+Krasnoselsky pursued a policy of greening and beautification of cities, primarily through the creation of new parks, squares, and the reconstruction of existing ones.
+During these improvements, he also undertook the renaming of parks and areas that were previously named during the communist era, restoring them to their original pre-revolutionary names or assigning new ones inspired by Russia's imperial past or figures from that era in 2021 and 2020.

+Military reform

+Since 2017, a series of transformations have been implemented in the Armed Forces of Transnistria.
+Firstly, military service has shifted to a "workday" regime.
+Soldiers report for duty in the morning and leave in the evening, thereby reducing instances of hazing and unauthorized departure from military units to isolated cases.
+Secondly, during their army service, students from higher education institutions switch to distance learning, ensuring the continuity of the educational process.
+Conscripts are granted leave during exam sessions.
+Thirdly, there has been a technical upgrade of military units, ranging from new uniforms to the repair of existing facilities and the construction of new barracks.